reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 Immutability makes complex features much easier to implement.
 Later in this tutorial, you will implement a "time travel" feature that lets you review the game's history and "jump back" to past moves.
 This functionality isn't specific to games--an ability to undo and redo certain actions is a common requirement for apps.
 Avoiding direct data mutation lets you keep previous versions of the data intact, and reuse them later.

 There is also another benefit of immutability.
-By default, all child components re-render automatically when the state of a parent component changes.
-This includes even the child components that weren't affected by the change.
+By default, all child Components re-render automatically when the state of a parent Component changes.
+This includes even the child Components that weren't affected by the change.
 Although re-rendering is not by itself noticeable to the user (you shouldn't actively try to avoid it!), you might want to skip re-rendering a part of the tree that clearly wasn't affected by it for performance reasons.
-Immutability makes it very cheap for components to compare whether their data has changed or not.
-You can learn more about how React chooses when to re-render a component in [the `memo` API reference](/reference/react/memo).
+Immutability makes it very cheap for Components to compare whether their data has changed or not.
+You can learn more about how React chooses when to re-render a Component in [the `memo` API reference](/reference/react/memo).

 ### Taking turns {/*taking-turns*/}